KooroshMoslemi/kooroshmoslemi.github.io/_posts/2021-11-10-advanced-line-follower-robot.md

 - First, we sent the camera stream through a wired connection to our pc and then processed the image with OpenCV in C++.
 We also tested an IP camera and captured frames through a local network that worked in real-time.
 - After processing the image, we sent proper controlling commands to the robot with a USB to TTL module.
 We also experimented with HMT-HMR modules.

-As This project was our first experience with computer vision, we did not use any ML/DL techniques.
+This project was our first experience with computer vision and we did not use any ML/DL techniques.
 We created robust and custom color filters, and we were able to detect shapes through hand-crafted features like the number of corners and angles between lines!

 <p align="center">